 - email; in this case, the PDF file is an attachment

 Again, RPM is optimized for this kind of setup.
-In this case, RPM will process the print job through the two transforms, save the result in a temp file, then pass it to each of the two actions.
+In this case, RPM will process the print job through the two transforms, save the result in a temp file, and then pass it to each of the two actions.
 We have also eliminated all unnecessary copying.

 Using the filter action for caching